jsmithdev/force-rtc/README.md

 * Alice goes to the page with no params (read: no record id)
 * She clicks Create Connection
-* After ~20 seconds, it creates the Offer &
+* After ~20 seconds, page will have created the Offer &
 * JS Remotes, inserting Connect__c obj with Offer__c set &
 * Starts polling every 20 seconds via Remote JS with Id until Answer__c is found